nrk-necro/Textual-Extraction---Flipkart-Grid/README.md

 - **Extract high-confidence text regions** using EasyOCR
 - **Analyze shapes and directions** using contours and polygon angle heuristics
 - **Parse structured fields** like total amount, item list, date, or customer info using fine-tuned LLMs
-- Build a modular architecture to scale with real-world OCR + NLU applications
+- Build a modular architecture to scale with real-world OCR + NLP applications

 ---